programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 `sl ~`

-We'll make a new directory inside of your YOURUSERNAME directory.
+We'll make a new directory inside of your `YOURUSERNAME` directory.
 To do this, we use the command `mkdir`.
-(This doesn't have a long name, because it's actually a short cut for a totally different cmdlet! **I would mention what that cmdlet is or leave this out**) Call your directory whatever you want, but try not to use spaces, as these make working on the command line more complicated than necessary.
+Call your directory whatever you want, but try not to use spaces, as these make working on the command line more complicated than necessary.
 I will call my directory "funWithPowerShell".
 So I type

 `mkdir funWithPowerShell`